 When you answer this question, start by introducing yourself then elaborate on your background and work experience in chronological order.

 Answer this question honestly.
-The interviewer will not expect you to be proficient in all software and programming languages.
-However, they will want to see if you have some versatility and if you are able to potentially learn some new tools that are useful for the job at hand.
+The interviewer will not expect you to master all computer software and programming languages.
+However, they will want to see if you have some versatility and are able to potentially learn some new tools useful for the job.

 Problem solving skills are a necessity for anyone working in IT.
 During a job interview, your potential employer will want to know how you would react in the event of an IT incident and whether you would be able to handle the pressure well.